 The Baltic Sea in the works of the Russian and Baltic painters of the 18th - 19th centuries.
 From the victories of the Russian Navy to the comfortable resort.
 Aleksandra Murre, Kadriorg Art Museum, Tallinn

-Comment: David Moon, University of York/ Nazarbayev University
+Comment: David Moon, Nazarbayev University

 17:30-19:00.
 Educational Fair (with a coffee break)